-ESL NC 021CE ESL CONVERSATION - NONCREDIT
+ESL NC 050CE BEGINNING CONVERSATION - 0 UNITS

-This is an open-entry, open-exit communicative-based course designed to develop the listening and speaking skills of beginning level non-native adult learners.
-Students will be introduced to vocabulary and life skills needed to function in routine social and vocational situations.
-Activities ranging from dialogues, pair work, group work, and role plays will be used to develop fluency and help students achieve the language competencies needed to succeed in academic and vocational settings.
+This course is for ESL students at the beginning level who wish to improve their listening comprehension of English and to increase their ability to make themselves understood, using conversational American English speech.
+Students will be introduced to vocabulary and life skills needed to function in daily life and work situations.
+Activities ranging from dialogues, pair and group work, and role plays will be used to develop fluency and help students achieve the language skills needed to succeed in academic and career settings.